Mid Cheshire: History (1868-1885)

-Under the Reform Act 1867, the Parliamentary County of Cheshire was divided into three 2-member constituencies.
-This was achieved by the creation of Mid Cheshire which comprised the Hundred of Bucklow from North Cheshire and the Hundred of Northwich from South Cheshire.
+Under the Reform Act 1867, the Parliamentary County of Cheshire was divided into three 2-member constituencies, namely the Eastern, Mid and Western Divisions, replacing the two Northern and Southern Divisions.
+Mid Cheshire comprised the Hundred of Bucklow from North Cheshire and the Hundred of Northwich from South Cheshire.

 Under the Redistribution of Seats Act 1885, the three 2-member seats were abolished and re-divided into eight single-member constituencies: Altrincham, Crewe, Eddisbury, Hyde, Knutsford, Macclesfield, Northwich and Wirral.